MatthewKennedy/make_taggable/README.md

 ```

 #### For MySql users
-You can circumvent at any time the problem of special characters [issue 623](https://github.com/mbleigh/acts-as-taggable-on/issues/623) by setting in an initializer file:
+To make MySQL play nice with spÉcial characters you can setting the following line in an initializer file:

 ```ruby
 MakeTaggable.force_binary_collation = true
 ```

-Or by running this rake task:
+Or by run this rake task:

 ```shell
 rails make_taggable_engine:tag_names:collate_bin